All Episodes

 Well, the CBO and the government never does score things what I call dynamically.

-They do not factor in the dynamic changes that result, just like you mentioned, they're not factoring in the loss of morale, the loss of uh motivation.
+Just like you mentioned, they're not factoring in the loss of morale, the loss of motivation.

-Lots of productivity.
+Loss of productivity.

 Rush, the things that are rewarded get done.

-Well, you know, they'll have uh a list.
+Well, you know, they'll have a list.

 You know, here's how many patients you have to see.